Workflow Panels

 For example, if a page ‘Results’ with pageId = results_1

-is configured for two workflows “Route Optimization” and “Inventory Management”, then the page Results will appear in both workflows, but will redirect the user to the step in the Route Optimization workflow when accessed, as illustrated below.
+is configured for two workflows “Route Optimization” and “Inventory Management”, then the page Results will appear in both workflows, as illustrated below.

 The page Results is configured for two workflows: